 One of the most gripping ways of start a presentation is to tell a compelling story, especially one that surprises.

 Stories are not just an entrainment mechanism.
-They're actually a survival mechanism humans have developed and refined over thousands of years.
-That means that as humans we're naturally wired to pay attention to stories.
+They're a survival mechanism humans have developed and refined over thousands of years.
+That means as humans, we're naturally wired to pay attention to stories.

-And one of the best ways to start your presentation off strong is by telling a story (of something that happened to you, or something you heard about, etc.) that’s related to your topic and to why you’re giving your presentation.
+And one of the best ways to start your presentation strong is by telling a story.
+This can be a story about something that happened to you.
+Or something you heard about.
+Either way, it should relate to your topic and why you’re giving your presentation.

-That's how Brené Brown opens her now-famous Ted Talk about vulnerability.
-She relates the funny story of working with an event planner who didn’t know how to classify her for an event.
-Turns out, she didn't know either!
+That's how Brené Brown opens a now-famous Ted Talk about vulnerability.
+Brown relates the funny story of working with an event planner who didn’t know how to classify Brown for an event.
+Turns out, Brown didn't know, either!

-Should she be called a researcher (which sounds boring) or a storyteller (which sounded something like a magic pixie to Brené Brown at the time)?
-In the end, she calls herself a researcher-storyteller.
+Should Brown be called a researcher (which sounds boring) or a storyteller (which sounded something like a magic pixie to Brené Brown at the time)?
+In the end, Brown calls herself a researcher-storyteller.

-What is a researcher-storyteller?
-And how does this woman's research tell a story?
+The story delights and intrigues: What's a researcher-storyteller?
+And how does research tell a story?

 How to Hold the Middle Together With Pauses and Visuals

-If you rush through your presentation too fast, the audience will begin feeling lost and stop paying attention.
+If you rush through your presentation, the audience will feel lost.
+They'll stop paying attention.

-For an in-depth view of how to write the main body of your presentation, make sure to check out the following tutorial:
+For an in-depth view of how to write the main body of your presentation, read the following tutorial: